hdgcomputerclub/FireBasePython/README.md

 Use this command to undo the store: sudo git config credential.helper cache

-We need to remove the git stored file then make sure it doesnt come back.!!
+We need to remove the git stored file then make sure it doesnt come back!